 The problem with these questions is that the answer is always the same: that depends.
-Sexual pleasure, and sex positions, isn’t a science, and the only way you can find out more about sex positions, is to bring the creativity you have in other parts of your life, into the sexual arena, and start exploring.
+Our bodies are weird and unique, and the way we experience pleasure in them is completely idiosyncratic.
+This means no one can really tell you the best position for you and the only way you can find out more about sex positions, is to bring the creativity you have in other parts of your life, into the sexual arena, and start exploring.

-Of course you can never fully separate these six elements from each other.
+By following the links above you can read a lot more about these six elements, but it's important to remember that any sex position is really an amalgamation of all six of these factors.
 One of the things that makes sex positions a pretty funny thing to think about or get into is that ultimately you've got (at least) two bodies moving often in different ways.

 For more inspiration, check out our complete list of sex position profiles.